-[0086] The device disclosed in FIG. 16 was tested as follows.
-Ambient heat input to the thermoelectric power source (TE Generator) was simulated using a hot-air gun for convenience.
-Under simulated ambient conditions, the intrinsic voltage output of the thermoelectric power source is a few hundred millivolts.
+[0103] Experimental operations of the disclosed TE power sources indicated excellent results.
+Ambient heat input to the thermoelement was simulated using a hot-air gun for convenience.
+Under simulated ambient conditions, the intrinsic voltage output of the thermoelectric device is a few hundred millivolts.
 This voltage may be amplified to at least 3.6 V corresponding to the voltage normally supplied by a lithium battery to power the radio frequency components.
-Because the thermoelectric output voltage may be too low to activate silicon-based electronic power conditioning, a voltage amplifier using germanium transistors was employed to provide a 4.2-V output to the system.
-A supercapacitor was introduced to store energy so that the radio frequency stage would operate regardless of fluctuations in ambient conditions that affect the output of the thermoelectric converter.
-A resistive load box simulated the energy drain required to operate the sensor and radio frequency transmitter.
-This load was manually switched on for periods of about 10 seconds at a frequency representing the transmission cycle of the radio frequency transmitter to drain the equivalent of the total sleep-mode, data acquisition and storage, and transmission energy consumed in each cycle.
-By respectively heating and cooling the hot and cold shoes of the thermoelectric power source and applying the load periodically as indicated above, the thermoelectric power source was shown to be capable of maintaining capacitor voltage and thereby supply the energy drain of a simulated temperature sensor and radio frequency transmitter that transmitted data every 10 minutes.
+Because the thermoelectric output voltage may be too low to activate silicon-based electronic power conditioning, a voltage amplifier using germanium transistors may be included to provide a 4.2-V output to the system.
+A supercapacitor may be utilized to store energy so that the radio frequency stage operates regardless of fluctuations in ambient conditions that affect the output of the thermoelectric converter.

+[0104] A resistive load box used to simulate the energy drain required to operate the sensor and radio frequency tag was used.
+This load was manually switched on for periods of about 10 seconds at a frequency representing the transmission cycle of the radio frequency tag to drain the equivalent of the total sleep-mode, data acquisition and storage, and transmission energy consumed in each cycle.
+By respectively heating and cooling the hot and cold shoes of the thermoelectric module and applying the load periodically as indicated above, the thermoelectric power source was shown to be capable of maintaining capacitor voltage and thereby supply the energy drain of a simulated temperature sensor and radio frequency tag that transmitted data every 10 minutes.

-[0087] The system may further comprise components as shown in Configuration b, of FIG. 16.
+[0105] The system may further include components as shown in Configuration b of FIG. 16.
 A conventional regulated laboratory power supply was substituted for the thermoelectric converter and voltage amplifier to permit customizing the sensor and radio frequency subsystem.
 The sensor and transmitter were adapted from a radio frequency tag that measures, stores, and transmits environmental temperature and shock date.
 The tag was modified to retain only the temperature measurement function and was reprogrammed to draw less energy than its unmodified counterpart.
-A voltage regulator circuit was added to prevent draining the capacitor to a voltage that would be too low to maintain microprocessor function.
-An external switch was added to isolate the battery normally required to operate the radio frequency tag.
+A voltage regulator circuit may be included to inhibit or essentially prevent draining the capacitor to a voltage that would be too low to maintain microprocessor function.
+An external switch may be added to isolate the battery normally required to operate the radio frequency tag.
 The tag includes a microprocessor that is programmed before operation.

-The battery maintains the program whenever the power supply or the thermoelectric modules were not connected.
+[0106] The battery maintains the program whenever the power supply or the thermoelectric module is not connected.
 Testing this configuration involved first using the battery to "launch" the program, then isolating it after power was available from the alternative source.
 A remotely located receiver was used to confirm data transmission.
 The test sequence using Configuration b of FIG. 16 established that full functionality of the sensor and radio frequency stage could be maintained when the laboratory power supply provided an input to the supercapacitor equivalent to the thermoelectric output characteristics measured with Configuration a of FIG. 16.